gwmckittrick/pages-sample/index.md

 title: Home
 ---

-## Welcome everyone to my spiffy site!
+## What ya doin fishing in my waters?

+  Colorado State
+  Fort Collins
+  Dog

 #### Here are some example pages: